Sanjanajeevagan/Correlation_Regression/README.md

 # Correlation and regression for data analysis
-Developed By: Senthil Raj G
+Developed By: Sanjana J

-Register Number: 212224100054
+Register Number: 212224230240
 # Aim :

 To analyse given data using coeffificient of correlation and regression line